Not Without Hope (film): Production

-In June 2020, it was reported that Miles Teller was initially cast as Schuyler, with Rupert Wainwright directing and E. Nicholas Mariani writing the screenplay.
-Filming was scheduled to begin in the Dominican Republic in August 2020.
-However, it was reported that month that Wainwright was no longer directing due to creative differences.
+In November 2013, Dwayne Johnson was cast to star as Nick Schuyler in Not Without Hope, for Relativity Media..
+The film fell into development hell until June 2020 when Miles Teller was cast as Schuyler, with Rupert Wainwright directing and E. Nicholas Mariani writing the screenplay.
+Filming was scheduled to begin in the Dominican Republic in August 2020 until Wainwright abruptly left the project due to creative differences.
 Teller left the project due to production delays that were caused by the COVID-19 pandemic.
-At one point, Dwayne Johnson had also been attached to star in the film.

-In February 2023, it was announced that Levi was cast as Schuyler, with Carnahan directing.
-In June 2023, it was announced that Duhamel, Williams, Plair, Terrell, Cook, Blackmore and Lima were also cast in the film.
+In February 2023, Zachary Levi signed on to replace Teller while Joe Carnahan would direct the film.
+In June 2023, the rest of the cast was announced.

 Filming occurred in Malta in June 2023.
 The film was shot entirely in Malta.

 Principal photography wrapped in Malta in June 2023, prior to the 2023 SAG-AFTRA strike.

 Release

-Not Without Hope is scheduled to be released in the United States on December 12, 2025.
+Not Without Hope was released in the United States on December 12, 2025.

+Reception

+Richard Roeper of RogerEbert.com awarded the film three stars out of four.
+Luna Guthrie of Collider gave the film a 7 out of 10.

+William Bibbiani of TheWrap gave the film a positive review and wrote that it “never completely comes together but when it works, it’s absorbing disaster filmmaking.”